danielstocks/jQuery-Collapse/README.md

 ### Open/Collapse section by default

-The standard behaviour is to hide all the collapsible sections on page load.
+The standard behaviour is to collapse all the sections on page load.
 If you want to show a section to the user on page load you can achieve this by adding an 'open' class to the section heading

 ```html